probonopd/MiniDexed/README.md

 * Download from [GitHub Releases](../../releases)
 * Unzip
 * Put the files into the root directory of a FAT32 formatted partition on microSD card
-* Boot in Raspberry Pi 4
+* Boot in Raspberry Pi 3 or 4

 ## Building locally